Windham Hill Records: Buyouts

 Windham Hill's music was distributed by A&M Records until PolyGram purchased A&M in 1989.
 When A&M was purchased, Ackerman and Robinson began considering selling Windham Hill to a media conglomerate.
 When BMG took over distribution from A&M in 1989, they began negotiations to purchase Windham Hill from its two principal shareholders.
 Ackerman sold his half of the company to BMG in 1992 and Anne Robinson sold her half in 1996.
 BMG relocated the Windham Hill office to Los Angeles and began distributing Windham Hill through RCA Records.
 BMG merged other music labels that they purchased (such as Peter Baumann's Private Music) into Windham Hill, forming the Windham Hill Group.
 In doing so, artists such as Yanni and Vangelis joined the label, though they were not original Windham Hill artists.

-Jim Brickman was the last artist signed to the label pre-buyout and he was the last artist to leave Windham Hill in 2006, joining Savoy Records.
+Jim Brickman was the last major artist signed to the label pre-buyout and he was the last artist to leave Windham Hill in 2006, joining Savoy Records.
 George Winston, who founded his own Dancing Cat Records in the early 1980s, continued working with Windham Hill as a distribution partner until the label was closed in 2007.
-BMG negotiated a distribution arrangement with Dancing Cat and Winston moved to RCA Victor until 2009, and Sony Classical thereafter.
-Winston is the only original Windham Hill artist still actively working as an artist under Windham Hill's parent company.
+BMG negotiated a distribution arrangement with Dancing Cat and Winston moved to RCA Victor until 2009, Sony Classical until 2015, and then moved back to RCA Records.
+Until his death in June 2023, Winston was the only original Windham Hill artist actively working as an artist under Windham Hill's parent company.

 Legacy

 Today a majority of Windham's releases are distributed through Legacy Recordings, a division of Sony Music Entertainment.
 For Windham Hill's 30th Anniversary in 2006, Sony BMG released a special collection kit, with an article from Will Ackerman.

-For the first time in over 15 years, many of the early Windham Hill artists who recorded under Ackerman performed together on August 27, 2006 at the Villa Montalvo in Saratoga, California near San Jose.
+For the first time in over 15 years, many of the early Windham Hill artists who recorded for Ackerman performed together on August 27, 2006 at the Villa Montalvo in Saratoga, California near San Jose.
 Artists included: Barbara Higbie, Jim Brickman, Tuck & Patti, Andrew Robert Nelson, Alex de Grassi, Liz Story, Philip Aaberg, Michael Manring, Samite, David Cullen, Tracy Silverman, Lisa Lynne, George Tortorelli, Sean Harkness (who also planned and invited the musicians), and Will Ackerman.

 In 2008 Sony absorbed all of the BMG assets including Windham Hill.
 The next year, Valley Entertainment began reissuing titles from the Windham Hill catalog.
 Other acoustic music record labels have also signed licensing deals with Legacy Recordings, including Adventure Music, Gnome Life Records, Grass-Tops Recording and Dancing Cat.

 The label was mentioned on the cult TV series Mystery Science Theater 3000, as well as its spiritual successor RiffTrax.

+Since 1993 William Ackerman, originally with engineer Corin Nelsen and since 2009 with co-producer and engineer Tom Eaton, have worked from his Vermont-based Imaginary Road Studios producing independent musicians aligned with the original spirit of Windham Hill.